karlgroves/strength-logs/app/docs/docs.md

  * `PUT` operations will always update a specific record as identified by the `ID` being requested.
  * `DELETE` operations will always delete a specific record as identified by the `ID` being requested. _`DELETE` operations are permanent and irreversible_

-All successful requests return HTTP `200` response
+All successful requests return HTTP `200` response.

 ### General Validation

 While some routes will have their own unique object-specific validation, *all* routes have the following basic validation:

  * The `userID` supplied must either:
-   * Be the `ID` of the user making the request, or
+   * Be the primary key ID of the user making the request, or
-   * If the user making the request is an admin, the `userID` must be a UUID of an actual user in the database
+   * If the user making the request is an admin, the `userID` must be a UUID matching an actual user in the database
  * The `object` supplied  must be one of:
    * `exercises`
    * `traininglogs`